 We spoke to Rocky Snyder, a personal trainer and corrective exercise specialist based in Santa Cruz, California, who suggested a few exercises for people with scoliosis, as well as stretches that may help improve dexterity.

-- With whichever leg appears longer when you lay on your back, step on to a small box or step.
+- With whichever leg appears longer when you lie on your back, step onto a small box or step.

 - Lower the opposite leg down to the floor as you bend into the knee.